 What are the symptoms of primary sclerosing cholangitis?

-he course of primary sclerosing cholangitis is unpredictable and not well understood.
+The course of primary sclerosing cholangitis is unpredictable and not well understood.
 A person can have the disease for many years before symptoms develop.
 They may include:

 - jaundice (yellowing of the skin and eyes)

 If a person who suffers from primary sclerosing cholangitis develops fever and chills, he/she should go to the hospital immediately.
 Eventually in the advanced stages of PSC, cirrhosis may develop with signs of liver failure.

 How is primary sclerosing cholangitis diagnosed?

 Since individuals may have no symptoms whatsoever for many years, the disease is often diagnosed because of abnormal liver blood tests.
 Additional diagnostic tests such as magnetic resonance imaging (MRI/MRCP) or ERCP may be necessary to confirm PSC.